Updated on October 23, 2025

 - Download the application form from sitaramjindalfoundation.org.

-- Fill and attach the required documents: income certificate, marksheet, recommendation letter.
+- Fill and attach the required documents: income certificate, marksheet, and recommendation letter.

 - Send by post to the Foundation’s address.